A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Commit-Level Measurement Results

-\ibox{ins:localized-commit}{Localized and Fine-Grained Edits}{ AI-assisted coding is primarily used for small, localized modifications rather than large-scale, multi-file changes, indicating a role as a fine-grained development aid. }

-\paragraph{RQ3 \& RQ5: Post-commit evolution and maintenance.} Differences are limited in the short term (7 days), but become pronounced over longer horizons.
-AI-generated code is more likely to be revisited within 30 and 90 days, with higher touch frequency, more participating authors, and greater accumulated churn.
+\paragraph{RQ3 \& RQ5: Post-commit evolution and maintenance} Differences are limited in the short term (7 days), but become pronounced over longer horizons.
+AI-involved code exhibits more follow-up activity within 30 and 90 days, with higher touch frequency, more participating authors, and greater accumulated churn.
 It also shows slightly higher likelihood of follow-up fixing commits and significantly longer stabilization time.
-However, most median values remain zero, indicating that these effects are driven by a subset of commits with repeated follow-up activity.

-\ibox{ins:delayed-maintenance}{Delayed but Concentrated Maintenance}{ AI-generated code does not exhibit substantially higher immediate instability, but it incurs more follow-up modifications and longer stabilization over time, suggesting increased downstream adjustment costs concentrated in a subset of cases. }

-\paragraph{RQ4: Collaboration and workflow.} AI-associated commits involve longer handoff latency (28.28 vs. 11.23 days) and more follow-up contributors over time, indicating a different collaboration pattern.
-At the same time, merge commits appear more frequently in AI-associated changes.
+However, the low mean values suggest that these effects are concentrated in a subset of commits with repeated follow-up activity.
+This finding differs from \cite{xiao2026}, which measures post-commit activity within a 14-day window, whereas our analysis extends the horizon to 90 days and reveals longer-term follow-up patterns. \ibox{ins:delayed-maintenance}{Delayed but Concentrated Maintenance}{ AI-involved code does not show substantially higher immediate instability, but incurs more follow-up modifications and longer stabilization over time, suggesting increased downstream adjustment costs concentrated in a subset of cases. } \paragraph{RQ4: Collaboration and workflow} AI-involved commits involve longer handoff latency (28.28 vs. 11.23 days) and more follow-up contributors over time, indicating a different collaboration pattern.
+At the same time, merge commits appear more frequently in AI-involved changes. \ibox{ins:workflow-shift}{Slower Handoffs and Distributed Follow-Up}{ AI-involved code tends to remain longer with the original author before being handed off, but eventually involves more distributed follow-up activity, suggesting a shift toward delayed but broader collaboration. }